datamasque/DataMasque-Azure-DB-masking-logicapps-blueprint/README.md

 }
 ```
 ###### Notes:
-* The staging SQL server created will follow the same SQL server name schema as the source database with a `-datamasque` postfix after the `DBInstanceIdentifier`:
+* The staging SQL server will have the same SQL server name schema as the source database with a `-datamasque` sufix:

 | SQL server         | Endpoint                                                                    |
 |----------------------|-----------------------------------------------------------------------------|
 | Source SQL server  | ``source-sql``.database.windows.net       |
 | Staging SQL server | ``source-sql-datamasque``.database.windows.net |

-* The Azure SQL server username, password will be obtained from Azure Key Vault.
+* The Azure SQL server username, password is obtained from Azure Key Vault.
-* The staging Azure SQL server instance created during the execution of the function app will be deleted when the execution is completed.
+* The staging Azure SQL server instance created by the function app will be deleted after the execution finishes.
-* The masked Azure SQL database backup created during the execution of the function app will be preserved when the execution is completed.
+* The masked Azure SQL database backup created by the function app will be preserved at the end of the execution.

 ### Azure Function definition
 The following table describes the states and details of the step function definition.